Civil Partnerships FAQs

 A civil partnership is ended by a Dissolution Order whereas a marriage is ended by a Decree Absolute.

 In October 2018, the government agreed to extend civil partnerships to heterosexual couples.
-The new legislation is not yet in force.

 The process of ending a civil partnership is known as dissolution.
 This is similar to a divorce.
 However, there are some differences in the process.
-Firstly, the grounds for civil partnership dissolutions differ slightly when compared to divorce.
+Firstly, the grounds for civil partnership dissolution differ slightly when compared to divorce.
 Adultery is not recognised in civil partnership dissolution and therefore cannot be a reason for ending the partnership.

 Secondly, where a married couple may be able to separate informally for a number of years without getting a divorce, those who are in a civil partnership must inform the courts formally of separation.

-There is only one ground for the dissolution of a Civil Partnership; that is that the partnership has irretrievably broken down.
+There is only one ground for the dissolution of a civil partnership; that is that the partnership has irretrievably broken down.
 This can be demonstrated through a limited number of facts.
 The court will not find that the partnership has irretrievably broken down unless the Applicant satisfies one of the following:

 The dissolution process can take four to six months and usually there is no need for either party to attend court unless costs or financial matters are in dispute.